shrey1184/shrey1184/ReadMe.md

 # 💫 About Me:
-I am good with programming, not with writing a bio
+I am good with writing code, not bio

 ## 🌐 Socials: